 (2) The Commission is hereby empowered and directed to prevent persons, partnerships, or corporations, [except certain specified financial and industrial sectors] from using unfair methods of competition in or affecting commerce and unfair or deceptive acts or practices in or affecting commerce

 Dot Com Disclosures

 A quasi-legal regulatory guide prepared by the Federal Trade Commission, the Dot Com Disclosures outline disclosure requirements.
-The document is nearly 100 pages, but the gist is this:
+The gist is this: